gourav-112/kc/README.md

 4. If all images are processed successfully, the **job is marked as completed**.
 5. If any image fails, the **job is marked as failed**.
 6. The **status API** helps in tracking the job status.

 ---

+## Further Scope
+- **GORM** and **GIN** can be used for optimized database handling.
+- More APIs can be written for the extension of services.
+- Messaging queues can be used.
+- NewRelic and be used for better execution of transactions.
+- Better error handling can be done.

+---